JonasGLund99/TimeTrace/README.md

 Better Timed Pattern Searching in Log Files

-## To run the frontend prject
+## To run the front end project
-Clone the github project
-cd into the project
+Clone the GitHub project and cd into the project

 `cd TimeTrace`

 ### Install the necessary node packages